plausible/docs/docs/your-plausible-experience.md

 To use Plausible Analytics, you need to [register an account](https://plausible.io/register) and add [our tracking snippet](plausible-script.md) to your site.

 To explore the product, we offer you a free 30-day trial.
-There are no restrictions on your usage during the free trial and no credit card is required to sign up.
+You can test all the different features and use Plausible on multiple sites during the trial.
+No credit card is required to sign up.

 Here are the steps you can take to get the most out of your Plausible experience: